CustomTypeOne/LoopPatches/README.md

 ***
 ## LoopPatches

-**README last updated on 27-Jan-2023**
+**README last updated on 02-Feb-2023**

-* **A dev user reports the main branch can no longer be used with Loop dev branch**
+* **A dev user reported the main branch can no longer be used with Loop dev branch**
-* **The dev branch will be updated - check here for messages (later)**
+* **The dev branch of LoopPatches was updated 02-Feb-2023 to work with the LoopWorkspace commit a9c4e9b**

-When LoopPatches dev is updated, this README will also be updated.

-* Please be patient
-* If you must have LoopPatches, use an older commit of Loop dev with LoopPatches main

-At this time, the patch code in the **main** branch of LoopPatches and **dev** branch of LoopPatches is still identical.
-The **dev** branch exists as a place to provide updates for those using Loop dev when there is a divergence as has now happened.
+The patch code in the **main** branch of LoopPatches worked until translations were brought into the dev branch of Loop.

-The instructions were simplified 06-Jan-2023, so please read carefully.

-Thanks to community member (bjorkert) for this simplification.

-* You do not need to manually download LoopPatches - it is automatic
+The **dev** branch of LoopPatches has been modified so it once again works with Loop-dev.

+Please test with every update and be aware that you use these patches at your own risk and are responsible for ensuring they work as you expect.
+Adjust settings carefully - there are no guardrails or error checking features.

 * The terminal display when you paste the commands shows the `curl` command results
-* Do **Not** Use shortcut if this is your first time with LoopPatches.
-[Shortcut for repeat patch users](#loopworkspace-quick-access)
+* Do **Not** Use this [Shortcut for repeat patch users](#loopworkspace-quick-access) if this is your first time with LoopPatches.

 The LoopPatches code was lightly tested, but you use them at your own risk.